 Awesome yet Practical: A melee weapon may seem impractical in a game about shooting people while hiding in cover, but the "Kinetic Strike Module" is not.
 The problem of being caught out of cover isn't a problem for MECs, who don't use it anyway and can't be flanked in addition to high health that lets them take the retaliatory attacks.
-The MECs are highly mobile (on par with a Support with Sprinter) so it's not hard to get adjacent to their next victim.
-Unlike the area-of-effect Flamethrower, the Kinetic Strike has no ammo or fuel to deplete, allowing you to use it as much as you need.
+The module also passively adds another +2 to the MEC's movement.
+Combined with the Advanced Servomotors research, this gives a MEC trooper a whopping +5 move, so it's not hard to get adjacent to their next victim.
+Unlike the area-of-effect Flamethrower, the Kinetic Strike has no ammo or fuel to deplete.
 Finally, the high-damage of the punch can usually one-hit-kill just about everything they encounter, and further upgrades keep it useful well into the endgame.

-Can't Catch Up: A problem for your soldiers, as MEC soldiers literally earn only half the experience from kills and often lag far behind in terms of promotion.
+Can't Catch Up: A problem for your soldiers, as MEC Troopers only earn half the experience from kills and often lag far behind in terms of promotion.
 To avert this, level a soldier normally, then augment them.

 Counter Attack: The Colonel "Reactive Targeting Sensors" passive ability lets them automatically shoot back at any enemy that attacks it.

-Discard and Draw: Soldiers lose all their abilities and any gene mods they might have when turned into MEC Troopers, though they keep their rank and unlock the associated abilities.
+Discard and Draw: Soldiers lose all their abilities and any gene mods they might have when turned into MEC Troopers, though they keep their rank and unlock the associated abilities, as well as their stats (useful, because Assaults gain more health and Snipers gain more Aim than cybernetic soldiers).
 Justified, since they are using completely different equipment from before, and they have much of their body replaced with cybernetics.